protomated/legal-context/README.md

 ## Project Status

 ⚠️ **Development Status**: This project is in active development.
-Core MCP functionality is implemented, but document management integration is still in progress.
+Core MCP functionality and Clio API integration are implemented, with document processing and additional features in progress.

 ## Core Functionality